PeopleSoftNotCompany/PeopleSoftNotCompany/README.md

 - But yeah People Soft Goes hard.

 - Why bother making this?
 - A. My own use.
-If someone actually manages to get some use out of this I will have succeded.
+If someone actually manages to get some use out of this I will have succeded in doing something that contributes beyond myself.
+- Goodness knows I've been helped out by being inspired by others.

 <!---
 PeopleSoftNotCompany/PeopleSoftNotCompany is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.